 Zoom Has Since Patched The Vulnerability

-The vulnerability has been patched; however, the flaw could have exposed up to 750,000 organizations around the world that use Zoom.
+The vulnerability has received a patch, yet the flaw could have potentially exposed up to 750,000 organizations worldwide that utilize Zoom.

-Leitschuh said that the Zoom vulnerability was originally disclosed on March 26, 2019, and that a “quick fix” from Zoom could have been implemented to change their server logic.
+Leitschuh reported that he originally disclosed the Zoom vulnerability on March 26, 2019, and suggested that Zoom could have swiftly implemented a “quick fix” by altering their server logic.
 However, it took them 10 days to confirm the vulnerability.
 And, it wasn’t until June 11, 2019, that Zoom held their first meeting about how to patch the vulnerability.
 This was only 18 days before the required 90-day public disclosure deadline.

 He said that he contacted Zoom on March 26, giving them the public disclosure deadline of 90 days.
-Zoom patched the issue, so a webpage couldn’t automatically turn on a webcam, but this partial fix regressed on July 7th, allowing webcams to once again be turned on without permission.
+Zoom patched the issue initially, preventing a webpage from automatically activating a webcam.
+However, on July 7th, this partial fix regressed, enabling webcams to be turned on again without permission.

 What Was Zoom’s Response?